One Day at a Time (Joan Baez album)

 One Day at a Time is the 11th studio album by Joan Baez, released in January 1970.
 Recorded in Nashville, the album was a continuation of Baez' experimentation with country music, begun with the previous year's David's Album.
-It is significant in that it was the first to include Baez' own compositions, "Sweet Sir Galahad" and "A Song for David", the former song a ballad for her younger sister Mimi Fariña, and the latter song being for her then-husband, David Harris, at the time in prison as a conscientious objector.
+It is significant in that it was the first to include Baez' own compositions, "Sweet Sir Galahad" and "A Song for David", the former song a ballad for her younger sister Mimi Fariña and the latter for her then-husband, David Harris, at the time in prison as a conscientious objector.
 One Day at a Time also included work by The Rolling Stones, Willie Nelson, and Pete Seeger.